MercyKorir/TastyBook/README.md

 ### `npm start`

-and now open the url provided in the terminal in you browser.
+and now open the url provided in the terminal in your browser.

 [http://localhost:3000](http://localhost:3000)